securityfirst/tent-content/contents_en/tools/tor-for-linux/beginner/tor-for-linux.md

 ![](no-local-proxy.png)

-*Figure 4: The proxy configuration screen*

 **Step 7**. **Select** **No**

 **Step 8**. **Click** **[Connect]** to launch the Tor Browser

 ![](tor-running-2.png)

-*Figure 5: Connecting to the Tor network*

 After a few moments, the Tor Browser will open.